hoangnguyenba/dbscripts/README.md

 ### Updating

-Re-run the one-liner at any time to update to the latest version:
+Re-run the one-liner at any time to pull the latest version:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/hoangnguyenba/dbscripts/main/install.sh | bash